|

 the government would allocate large sums to industrialists so

-that each could establish a secure post-war foundation in foreign
+that each could establish a secure post-war foundation in

 countries.
 Existing financial reserves in foreign countries